Mardi Gras Service: History

 Amtrak operated the Gulf Coast Limited along the Gulf Coast, halting in 1997 due to state funding issues.
 It also operated the Sunset Limited along the Gulf Coast until Hurricane Katrina in August 2005.
 The hurricane destroyed major bridges and damaged 110 miles of track along Gulf Coast section of the route.
 Freight rail was restored five months after the hurricane, however, a lack of funding and opposition from freight rail companies prevented a restoration of passenger rail.

 The Rail Passengers Association began lobbying for the route's return in 2010.
 The Southern Rail Commission began working on a proposal to restore service in 2014.
 In July 2017, the Gulf Coast Working Group of the Federal Railroad Administration (FRA) submitted a report to Congress recommending restoration of service on the New Orleans–Mobile corridor.

 In June 2019, the FRA announced a grant award of $33 million to restore Amtrak service between New Orleans and Mobile, and to upgrade tracks, stations, and other facilities to support improved passenger rail service.
 The grant was matched by funds from Louisiana, Mississippi, and the City of Mobile.
 Officials announced plans for up to four daytime rail trips per day within 24 months, serving the cities of New Orleans, Bay St. Louis, Gulfport, Biloxi, and Pascagoula.
 Having received a commitment of support from Mobile, if the state of Alabama participates, service could be extended to downtown Mobile.

 On February 23, 2021, following the conclusion of one year of negotiations with CSX and Norfolk Southern, Amtrak officials announced that Gulf Coast Service between New Orleans and Mobile would start as early as January 2022.
 Amtrak plans to pay for repairs along the route.
 The Infrastructure Investment and Jobs Act, passed on November 15, 2021, provided federal funding for the route.
 By late 2022, after lengthy negotiations with Norfolk Southern and CSX, Amtrak expected Gulf Coast service to begin sometime in 2024.

 In its annual report published in March 2023, Amtrak referred to the new service simply as the Gulf Coast and reiterated that two round trips would begin in fiscal year 2023.
-As of June 2023, Amtrak is running test trains along the corridor and continuing to make preparations for the service to begin.
+In June 2023, Amtrak began running test trains along the corridor and continued to make preparations for the service to begin.
 In early August 2023, it was reported that an agreement between Amtrak, CSX, and the city of Mobile on the design and construction of the station there had not yet been reached, and that the service was now not expected to start until the first quarter of 2024.
-In late August the working name of the train was reported to be Mardi Gras Service.
+In late August the name of the train was reported to be Mardi Gras Service.
 The following month, Amtrak received nearly $200 million in federal grants.
 They announced that up to just over $178 million of that money would be used in the Gulf Coast Corridor Improvement Project that will allow Mardi Gras Service to start.